 At the socially responsible asset management firm Trillium Asset Management, I pioneered the use of shareholder engagement of oil, gas, and mining companies operating in countries racked by conflict and burdened by repressive regimes in Burma (Myanmar), China, East Timor, and Nigeria.
-Working with animal rights groups, I helped file the first shareholder resolution at McDonald’s to improve the conditions of farm animals.
+In 1992, I also helped file the first shareholder resolution on sweatshops at Walmart.
+Working with animal rights groups, I filed the first shareholder resolution at McDonald’s to improve the conditions of farm animals.
 I also worked with Greenpeace and U.S. PIRG to file the first shareholder resolutions at BP on climate change.

 I have considerable experience working with boards of directors and investment committees.
 I often advise students, administrators, and faculty on how to develop university endowment investment policies.
 I have consulted to Amnesty International USA, Human Rights Watch, and Catholic Healthcare West (now Dignity Health) on how to express their mission and values through social screening of investments and shareholder engagement on human rights, social justice, and environmental issues.
 I have also made presentations on divestment and shareholder engagement to the boards of CalPERS and the University of Washington as well as top executives of the World Bank.